FateEvent/enter-the-matrix/README.md

 If the dot product measures how much two vectors point in the same direction, the cross product measures how much two vectors point in different directions.

-I will implement the following [formula](https://www.khanacademy.org/math/multivariable-calculus/thinking-about-multivariable-function/x786f2022:vectors-and-matrices/a/cross-products-mvc):
+I implemented the following [formula](https://www.khanacademy.org/math/multivariable-calculus/thinking-about-multivariable-function/x786f2022:vectors-and-matrices/a/cross-products-mvc):

 ![cross product](varia/img/cross_product.png)